 Our Discipleship Department within The Church Multiplication and Discipleship Division of The Wesleyan Church are delighted to be partnering with Christian Community Development Association (CCDA).
 We will be hosting a Wesleyan Shoulder Day on Wednesday, October 4th.
-The discounted conference rate of $169 is offered to our Wesleyan leaders registered by May 31st.
-To register for the conference and receive the discounted rate of $169, please go to https://secure.wesleyan.org/ors/CCDA-2017/.
+The discounted conference rate of $189 is being offered to our Wesleyan leaders.
+To register for the conference and receive the discounted rate of $189, please go to https://secure.wesleyan.org/ors/CCDA-2017/.
 For further inquires, please email Stephana Bledsoe at firstname.lastname@example.org.

 The Christian Community Development Association (CCDA) is a network of Christians committed to engaging with people and communities in the process of transformation.
 For over 25 years, CCDA has aimed to inspire, train, and connect Christians who seek to bear witness to the Kingdom of God by reclaiming and restoring under-resourced communities.
 CCDA walks alongside local practitioners and partners as they live out Christian Community Development (CCD) by loving their neighbors.

 Our National Conference was birthed as an annual opportunity for practitioners and partners engaged in Christian Community Development to gather, sharing best practices, seeking encouragement, inspiration, and connection to other like-minded Christ-followers, committed to ministry in difficult places.
 The CCDA National Conference has been described as a family reunion––for four days, the CCDA family, coming from across the country and around the world, is reunited around a common vision and heart.